 OpenForms generates these varied documents by piping response data into templates you've created yourself in Microsoft Word or Adobe Acrobat.

-This gives you complete control over the design of your documents (especially if you're using PDF templates, which are inherently flexible).
+This gives you complete control over the design of your documents, right down to the file name.

 However, you need to format these templates a particular way for OpenForms to work with them.